Freedom of religion in Africa by country: Morocco

+Mozambique

 Namibia

 The constitution of Namibia prohibits religious discrimination and provides for freedom of belief and the right to practice, profess, and promote any religion.
-Some religious groups have commented on the difficulty of obtaining work visas for foreign religious workers; however, they also noted that all organizations were subject to strict visa enforcement and this policy was not targeted at religious groups in particular.
+Religious groups have commented on some difficulties in obtaining work visas for foreign religious workers; however, they also noted that all organizations were subject to strict visa enforcement and this policy was not targeted at religious groups in particular.

-In 2017, there were no reports of significant societal actions affecting religious freedom in Namibia.
 In previous years, the Namibian Islamic Judicial Council reported that Muslims were targeted for deportation for working without valid visas.

 Religious groups are allowed to establish private schools provided that no student is denied admission based on creed.
-The government school curriculum contains a nonsectarian “religious and moral education” component that includes education on moral principles and human rights and introduces students to a variety of African traditions and religions, as well as world religions such as Judaism, Christianity, Islam, Buddhism, Hinduism, the Baháʼí Faith, and Rastafarianism.
+The government school curriculum contains a nonsectarian “religious and moral education” component that includes education on moral principles and human rights and introduces students to a variety of African traditions and religions, as well as world religions such as Judaism, Christianity, Islam, Buddhism, Hinduism, the Baháʼí Faith, and Rastafari.

 Niger

 Freedom of religion for individuals is generally respected in Niger, with the government providing some oversight for the Muslim community.
 The constitution of Niger prohibits religious discrimination and provides for freedom of religion and worship consistent with public order, social peace, and national unity.
 It provides for the separation of state and religion and prohibits religiously affiliated political parties.

 The government prohibits full-face veils in Diffa Region under state of emergency provisions to prevent concealment of bombs and weapons.
 The government also prohibits open-air, public proselytization events due to stated safety concerns.

-The government created an Islamic Forum with the goal of standardizing the practice of Islam in Niger and preventing the use of Islamic institutions to spread Islamic extremism.
+In 2017 the government created an Islamic Forum of more than 50 Islamic organizations, with the goal of standardizing the practice of Islam in Niger and preventing the use of Islamic institutions to spread Islamic extremism.

 The establishment of any private school by a religious association must be approved by various government bodies.
 Private madrasas, established uniquely to teach the Quran without providing other education, are unregulated.
 Mainstream public schools do not include religious education.
 The government funds a small number of special primary schools (called “French and Arabic Schools”) that include Muslim religious study as part of the curriculum.

-The Muslim and Christian communities in Niger generally have good relations, including ongoing interactions through a Muslim-Christian forum.
+The Muslim and Christian communities in Niger generally have good relations, although a minority of people reject the idea of close ties.